 She expounded upon her offerings in 2018 with INSCAPE, an album whose sound cemented Stréliski as one of the greatest modern-day composers, and people took notice.

 She was invited to perform at the 2020 JUNO Awards, a departure for this event as instrumental-only music has not often been in the spotlight to such a degree.
-However, as the world was launched into a pandemic with the Corvid-19 outbreak, the award ceremony was canceled, and so too Stréliski’s performance which City and Colour’s Dallas Green was slated to join in on.
-Though unfortunate, good came of it as Atwood Magazine was still able to chat with the artist and composer despite the circumstances.
+However, as the world was launched into a pandemic with the Covid-19 outbreak, the award ceremony was canceled, and so too Stréliski’s performance, which City and Colour’s Dallas Green was slated to join in on.
+Though unfortunate, good came of it as Atwood Magazine was still able to chat with the artist and composer – despite the circumstances.

 During our conversation, we began with life updates, detailing one another with the quarantine experiences we were facing.
-“I’m in the Netherlands right and everything is hectic,” she explained.
+“I’m in the Netherlands right now and everything is hectic,” she explained.
 “Everything is closing, even the borders are closed.
 Europe isn’t looking too good at the moment.”
-Instead of the awards, she went back to a familiar place, choosing to surround herself by her love.
+Instead of the awards, she went back to a familiar place, choosing to surround herself with her love.

 “I didn’t want to be by myself, so I just left.
 I’m going to be okay, though.
 I’m in an apartment in the city with food and I think it’s obviously better to be quarantined and avoid crowded airports, you know?
 I’m still kind of grasping reality.”
 She went on to express her disappointment with the cancellation, stating that, “I was looking forward to playing with Dallas Green, that was going to be awesome.
 We got along great and we had done a demo.
 It was very nice, but that’s life.”

-With our life updates told, we continued on, Alexandra Stréliski providing in-depth knowledge to Atwood Magazine on the machinations behind INSCAPE, her growth since Pianoscope, her life within an agency, and even a signature dish she has been making recently.
+With our life updates told, we continued on, Stréliski providing in-depth knowledge to Atwood Magazine on the machinations behind INSCAPE, her growth since Pianoscope, her life within an agency, and even a signature dish she has been making recently.
 Get all the info in our exclusive interview!

 Listen: ‘INSCAPE’ – Alexandra Stréliski